tay-bird/nand2tetris/README.md

 project 09
 - Character-size screen height: 23, width: 64
 - Damn why is generating random numbers so hard??
 WHY MATH HARD??
+- scale=8 seems to be the smallest I can get the scale of this Conway game without obvious and rather nauseating screen flicker. scale=6 causes a heap overflow - too many arrays, I suppose.